UdipRai0909/Java-Web-App-School-Management-System/README.md

 **_Date: Mar 16, 2021_**

 1. I dont like the Search engine of this site.
-Well the main focus was MVC pattern in Java JSP JSTL so i didnt think much of it  earlier.
+Well the main focus was MVC pattern in Java JSP JSTL so I         didnt think much of it  earlier.

-1. The MVC pattern has been followed in a neat fashion but still there are many places where the codes can be written more cleaner and up to
-    viewerr's or reader's taste.
-That being said, I have used not-so-inelligent variable names which are not so easy to take in at first glance.
+1. The MVC pattern has been followed in a neat fashion but still there are many places where the codes can       be written more cleaner and up to viewerr's or reader's taste.
+That being said, I have used not-so           intelligent variable names which are not so easy to take in at first glance.

 1. I have avoided hard coding in places which can be done.
 There are still some hard coded parts in the jsp     pages which might need some updates in     the future.
 I have used JSTL tags and properties but i havent     really used JSTL functions to be more precise.

 1. The uploaded images do not work unless the project folder is refreshed or the server is restarted.
 I will     need a dynamic way to change how the uploaded images behave.
 One more thing is that when i need to edit a     user, I want the image file to remain the same if i don't make any         changes to its image.

 1. I have used proper JSP validations but they can be made much better.
-Instead of a nested if-else-if, i need to find a more proper way to
-    validate the html forms.
+Instead of a nested if-else-if, i       need to find a more proper way to validate the html forms.
 Moreover, I missed javascript validation in       this project.
 I will be sure to do that at least when I have free time.